 On January 26, 2006, the Hospital amended the August 9, 2005 agreement with the Counterparty and entered into an interest rate swap (the Basis Swap) on a notional amount of \$142,910 under which the Hospital will pay the Counterparty floating rate payments based upon the Securities Industry and Financial Markets Association (SIFMA) Municipal Swap Index and will receive floating rate payments based upon 68% of three-month LIBOR, plus a fixed spread of 0.523%.
 Under Accounting Standards Codification No. 815, Derivatives and Hedging, the Hospital has recognized its derivative instruments in the balance sheets at fair value.
-As these derivative instruments are not designated as hedges, the changes in fair value have been recognized in the accompanying statements of operations and changes in net assets as mark-to-market adjustments, included within basis swap income (loss).
+As these derivative instruments are not designated as hedges, the changes in fair value have been recognized in the accompanying statements of operations and changes in net assets as mark-to-market adjustments, included within basis swap income.

 The fair market value of the swap agreement is included in other liabilities or other assets in the accompanying consolidated balance sheets.
 The fair market value calculation includes a credit valuation adjustment (CVA) as required by ASC No. 820, Fair Value Measurements and Disclosures.
+At June 30, 2012, the valuation of the interest rate swap asset was decreased by \$13 when applying the CVA.
 At June 30, 2011, the valuation of the interest rate swap asset was increased by \$447 when applying the CVA.
-At June 30, 2010, the valuation of the interest rate swap agreement liability position was reduced by \$708 when applying the CVA.
 The change in the fair market value of the swap agreement is recorded in the performance indicator, as the swaps are not designated as an effective hedge.